 “The U.S. LEI increased in September, reversing its August decline, which together with the pickup in the six-month growth rate suggests that the economy should continue expanding at a moderate pace through early 2017,” said Ataman Ozyildirim, Director of Business Cycles and Growth Research at The Conference Board.
 “Housing permits, unemployment insurance claims, and the interest rate spread were the main components lifting the index in September.
 Overall, the strengths among the leading indicators are outweighing modest weaknesses in stock prices and the average workweek.” – The Conference Board

 The following announced levels from carriers are for upcoming General Rate Increases (GRI) and Peak Season Surcharge (PSS).
 Additionally, you will find Bunker Fuel Level updates as well as the Low Sulphur Levels for the 4th quarter of 2016.

-American Trucking Associations’ advanced seasonally adjusted (SA) For-Hire Truck Tonnage Index increased 5.7% in August, following a 2.1% decline during July.
-In August, the index equaled 141.8 (2000=100), up from 134.2 in July.
+American Trucking Associations’ advanced seasonally adjusted (SA) For-Hire Truck Tonnage Index contracted 5.8% in September, following a 5% rise during August (a slight downward revision from our press release last month).
+In September, the index equaled 132.7 (2000=100), down from 140.8 in August.
 The all-time high was 144 in February.